pel-daniel/mind-bicycles/README.md

 ## Operating Systems

 - [Ideal OS](https://joshondesign.com/2017/08/18/idealos_essay) / [repo](https://github.com/joshmarinacci/idealos) / [✉️ mailing list](https://groups.google.com/forum/#!forum/idealos-design).
-Rebooting the Desktop Operating System Experience.
+Mockups of an ideal desktop operating system / environment.
 - [Project Oberon](http://www.projectoberon.com/).
 Project Oberon is a design for a complete desktop computer system from scratch.
 Its simplicity and clarity enables a single person to know and implement the whole system, while still providing enough power to make it useful and usable in a production environment.